 The Annapolis Valley Chapter of Autism Nova Scotia officially opened in 1996.
 They were formerly known as the Valley Autism Support Team (VAST).
 In 2012, they joined with Autism Nova Scotia to work together to enhance programs and services in the Annapolis Valley and support provincial initiatives.
 This chapter is led by a group of dedicated volunteers with the support of Autism Nova Scotia, and has now expanded to 65 families and joined 2200 members across the province.

-Programs in the Annapolis Valley Chapter include: Summer day camp for ages 5-21 (school age), Arts and crafts program for children up to 10 years old running in the Annapolis Royal and Aldershot area, Music Therapy sessions for children from ages 5 to 18 years old at the Kingston & District Elementary School and the New Minas Elementary, Therapeutic horseback riding, Teen social group for middle school/high school students, Adult social group offered to high functioning individuals no longer attending high school, Family events offered to people diagnosed with autism and those who care for them, and a Lending Library.
+Programs in the Annapolis Valley Chapter include: Summer day camp for ages 5-21 (school age), Arts and crafts program for children up to 10 years old running in the Annapolis Royal and Aldershot area, Music Therapy sessions for children from ages 5 to 18 years old at the Kingston & District Elementary School and the New Minas Elementary, Therapeutic horseback riding, Teen social group for middle school/high school students, Adult social group offered to individuals no longer attending high school, Family events, and a Lending Library.

 The Bedford/Sackville Chapter of Autism Nova Scotia provides recreation and leisure opportunities and events to families and individuals with autism, as well as facilitates parent support meetings the first Tuesday of each month.
 Open to caregivers of people with ASD, these meetings are an opportunity to share and learn from other families experiencing the challenges that can come with caring for a person on the spectrum.
 Laughter, tears, frustrations, celebration – they cover it all.
-Meetings take place from 7pm – 9pm at the Bedford Public Library, 15 Dartmouth Road (Wardour Centre) Bedford.
+Meetings take place from 7pm – 9pm at 302-1550 Bedford Highway, Bedford (Autism NS Bedford Office site)

 Formally known as Piece by Piece Autism Association (PPAA), the Cumberland County joined as a chapter of Autism Nova Scotia in 2014.
 Over the past 5 years, we have grown from a support group, to now offering many programs and services to families, as well as spreading awareness throughout our communities.
 We offer family swims, bowling, and other outings as well as summer respite for families.